 Steven D. Rubin.
 Mr. Rubin has served as Executive Vice President - Administration since May 2007 and a director of the Company since February 2007.
 Mr. Rubin served as the Senior Vice President, General Counsel and Secretary of IVAX from August 2001 until September 2006.
 Prior to joining IVAX, Mr. Rubin was Senior Vice President, General Counsel and Secretary with privately-held Telergy, Inc., a provider of business telecommunications and diverse optical network solutions, from early 2000 to August 2001.
 In addition, he was with the Miami law firm of Stearns Weaver Miller Weissler Alhadeff & Sitterson from 1986 to 2000, in the Corporate and Securities Department.
 Mr. Rubin had been a shareholder of that firm since 1991 and a director since 1998.
-Mr. Rubin currently serves on the Board of Directors of Dreams, Inc. (AMEX:DRJ), a vertically integrated sports licensing and products company, Safestitch Medical, Inc. (OTCBB:SFES), a medical device company, Ideation Acquisition Corp.
-(AMEX:IDI.U), a special purpose acquisition company formed for the purpose of acquiring businesses in digital media, Modigene, Inc. (OTCBB:MODG), a development stage biopharmaceutical company, and Longfoot Communications Corp.
-(OTCBB:LGFC), a public shell company seeking to identify a merger or business combination candidate.
+Mr. Rubin currently serves on the board of directors of Dreams, Inc., a vertically integrated sports licensing and products company (NYSE Amex: DRJ), Safestitch Medical, Inc., a medical device company (OTCBB: SFES), Modigene, Inc., a development stage biopharmaceutical company (OTCBB: MODG), Kidville, Inc., which operates large, upscale facilities, catering to newborns through five-year-old children and their families and offers a wide range of developmental classes for newborns to 5 year olds (OTCBB:KVIL), Non-Invasive Monitoring Systems, Inc., a medical device company (OTCBB: NIMU), Cardo Medical, Inc., an early-stage orthopedic medical device company specializing in designing, developing and marketing reconstructive joint devices and spinal surgical devices (OTCBB:CDOM), Castle Brands, Inc., a developer and marketer of premium brand spirits (NYSE Amex: ROX), and Neovasc, Inc., a company developing and marketing medical specialty vascular devices (TSXV:NVC).

 Robert A. Baron.
 Mr. Baron has served as a director of the Company since 2003.
-Mr. Baron is currently a director of Hemobiotech, Inc. (OTCBB:HMBT), a development stage biopharmaceutical company, Andover Medical, Inc. (OTCBB:ADOV), a durable medical equipment distributor, and Nanosensors, Inc. (OTCBB:NNSR), an internet gaming business.
+Mr. Baron is currently a director of Hemobiotech, Inc. (OTCBB:HMBT), a development stage biopharmaceutical company, Andover Medical, Inc., a durable medical equipment distributor (OTCBB:ADOV), and Nanosensors, Inc., an internet gaming business (OTCBB:NNSR).
 Prior to that he was president of Cash City, Inc., a payday advance and check cashing business, from 1999 to 2003.
 From 1997 to 1999, Mr. Baron was the president of East coast operations for CSS/TSC, Inc., a distributor of blank t-shirts, fleece and accessories and a subsidiary of Tultex, Inc.

 Thomas E. Beier.
 Mr. Beier has served as a director of the Company since January 2008.
 Previously, he was Senior Vice President of Finance and Chief Financial Officer of IVAX Corporation from October 1997 until August 2007, and from December 1996 until October 1997, he served as Vice President-Finance for IVAX.
 Before joining IVAX, Mr. Beier served as Executive Vice President and Chief Financial Officer of Intercontinental Bank.
-Mr. Beier currently is a director of Ideation Acquisition Corp.
-(AMEX:IDI.U), a special purpose acquisition company formed for the purpose of acquiring businesses in digital media.
+Mr. Beier currently is a director of Ideation Acquisition Corp., a special purpose acquisition company formed for the purpose of acquiring businesses in digital media (NYSE Amex: IDI).

 Pascal J. Goldschmidt, M.D.
 Dr. Goldschmidt has served as a director of the Company since September 2007.
 Since April 2006, Dr. Goldschmidt has served as Senior Vice President for Medical Affairs and Dean of the University of Miami Leonard M. Miller School of Medicine.
 Previously Dr. Goldschmidt was a faculty member with the Department of Medicine at Duke University Medical Center, where he served as Chairman from 2003 to 2006 and as Chief of the Division of Cardiology from 2000 to 2003.
-Dr. Goldschmidt is a member of the Board of Directors of Pediatrix Medical Group, Inc.
+Dr. Goldschmidt is a member of the Board of Directors of Pediatrix Medical Group, Inc. (NYSE: PDX).